<?xml version="1.0" encoding="UTF-8"?><!-- generator="WordPress/2.7.1" -->

 <title>Rocket Stoves Rock!</title>

-<description>Permaculturist Paul Wheaton just sent me a link to this new video featuring the extremely fuel-efficient build-it-yourself rocket stove / mass heater.
-It offers, in Paul's words, "A compilation of 12 rocket heaters, 8 video clips of rocket mass heaters, 2 video clips of pocket rockets, 1 picture ...</description>
+<description><![CDATA[Permaculturist Paul Wheaton just sent me a link to this new video featuring the extremely fuel-efficient build-it-yourself rocket stove / mass heater.
+It offers, in Paul&#8217;s words, &#8220;A compilation of 12 rocket heaters, 8 video clips of rocket mass heaters, 2 video clips of pocket rockets, 1 picture from the cover of the book on [...]]]></description>

 </item>